mike1572/face/README.md

 ## Disclaimers
 This project is rate-limited by 100 API queries/day.
 You are also required to provide your own API key, as the file will not be provided.
 This is for privacy & security reasons.
+Furthermore, this project may not work correctly with non-Chromium browsers as we use some Chromium-specific calls for our camera.
+This may or may not be updated further down the road if there is interest.

 ## Credits
 Many thanks to [Mike Dimitrov](https://github.com/mike1572), [Claude-Micael Guinan](https://github.com/lasource18), [Berke Altiparmak](https://github.com/BerkeAltiparmak) & [Ron Friedman](https://github.com/CryoTechnic) for their numerous contributions to the project, without whom, this would never have been completed.
 Finally, thank you to McGill and MLH for organizing the events.
 Thank You!